 To address the challenges (that he mentioned above) we need the ‘3 I’s’ – Information, Infrastructure and Institutions.
 Infrastructure is necessary to address flood, drought and fisheries production.
 The flood pulse also needs to be restored.
 We will need more storage to address this.
 I have already discussed Information – this is needed to manage the infrastructure.
 As for Institutions, the LMC works ‘beyond water’.
 It addresses many things; there is also the GMS.
 These platforms all focus on different aspects of the cooperation spectrum.

 The basin is in good shape from a cooperation perspective, but we need more.
 More data sharing, more action on dam operation, and research.
-We still don’t common ground on some facts.
+We still don’t have common ground on some facts.
 We need collaboration on some of the critical things that he has already mentioned.
 There are many different opinions amongst international experts.
 Sharing knowledge is a first step – and then we can move on to looking at the frameworks working together, for example, the LMC and the MRC.

 There can be a flood control effect if all dams in the basin are deployed, particularly in the mid-stream (but not downstream).
 But getting all of the dams in the basin to cooperate is very difficult.